 A droplet of radius 0.5 cm is placed on the vertical wall so that the initial apparent contact angle is 90 degrees (Figure 5).
 The magnitude of gravity, 7e+06 cm/s2, is artificially enhanced to overcome the restoring action of the surface tension forces and produce a noticeable deformation of the droplet.
 The results are shown in Figure 5, including a qualitative comparison with an experimental result for a similar-sized droplet.

-FLOW-3D‘s new contact line pinning model extends the surface tension and wall adhesion capabilities in order to model complex interactions at engineered surfaces.
+FLOW-3D‘s contact line pinning model extends the surface tension and wall adhesion capabilities in order to model complex interactions at engineered surfaces.
 More examples and additional references where contact line pinning is finding practical applications can be found here.